BLuglio/works-single-view/README.md

     2) instead of placing the file containing the metadata on a local folder, the provider would upload it on such a service (let's call it shared folder) following a given time schedule, for example each day at the same hour.
     3) I would modify the observation part of my solution, changing from a file system based polling to a set of authorized API requests to the shared folder; in particular, the software would:
         1) list all csv files contained in the shared folder
-        2) download and process only the files created in the last 24 hours
+        2) download and process only the files created in the last 24 hours The parameters necessary to access the shared folder (for example all the endpoints and the secrets) would be added to the settings file inside the application
-    4) I would sync the activation of the metadata ingestion according to the time schedule set by the provider; moreover, it would be added as a configurable parameter inside the settings as well as the parameters necessary to communicate with the shared folder
+    4) I would sync the activation of the metadata ingestion according to the time schedule set by the provider; the way in which I would realize it would be different if the software is run inside a serverless environment, like AWS Lamba, or inside a dedicated server